CSE142/sp21-CSE142L-final-starter/README.md

 Watch here for answers to FAQs and notifications about important updates.

 1. Noted that the fully-tiled implementation of `fc_layer_t::activate()` is already present in the starter code.
 You don't need to add it.
-2. Removed references to `README.pdf`.
-Using `README1.pdf` instead.
+2. Updated docker image version to 181.

 ## Integrated Worksheet and README

 **READ THIS CAREFULLY**

-`README1.pdf`, `README2.pdf`, and `README3.pdf` are both the lab instructions and your worksheet for the lab.
+`README.pdf`, `README2.pdf`, and `README3.pdf` are both the lab instructions and your worksheet for the lab.
 You should use the provided PDFs to fill in your answers for this lab.  **You should not generate your own pdf**, since the formatting may not match.

 As bugs are found in the lab, we may update `README*.md`.
 We **will not** update `README*.pdf` so we can ensure that everyone is using the same `README*.pdf` to submit answers.